 What you’ll read here is an excerpt from a post published in soul-colleague Laird Schaub’s “Commentary on Community and Consensus.”
 It is super-fun and a deep honor to have another blogger publish my work.
 I would add, “especially one whose views I value so much,” but I would never publish in any other kind of blog, as you know.

 RAISING CLARITY’s new, more fluid relationship-building with money is taught in our new “Healing Power of Moving Money,” an outgrowth of our decades consulting, especially in fundraising, and our experiences coaching, starting with learning moneycoaching from its founder Deborah Price.

-We are finally really starting to make money our own.
-This means we can really help you make money your own.
-Our thanks to Laird for sharing us with his readers, and here it the excerpt:
+I am finally really starting to make money my own.
+This means I can really help you make money your own.
+My thanks to Laird for sharing us with his readers, and here is the excerpt:

 I think about money a lot.
 As a fundraising consultant with groups and a money coach with individuals, I help people have more of it, in order to help myself have more of it.

 Here’s how I got there: I started with the intention of wanting more money flowing in my life.
 Then I researched until I found a spiritual way to accomplish that.
 In Creating Affluence, Deepak Chopra wrote:

 Helping others make money and helping other people to fulfill their desires is a sure way to ensure you’ll make money for yourself as well as more easily fulfill your dreams.

 Like most, I had trouble accepting this at first.
 I was conditioned to believe that there are many obstacles to financial abundance.
 Scarcity and hoarding were part of my upbringing.
 It took me a long time to be at peace with even investigating this dubious legacy.